historical-theology/ust-letterhead/README.md

 1. TeXLive or another LaTeX distribution with XeLaTeX

+2. Fonts:
-2. Goudy Old Style Regular (for the branded heading)
+a.
+Goudy Old Style Regular (for the UST branded heading)
+b.
+ET Bembo OT Roman (for the body text) -- or another font of your choosing

-For ease of use, I have included the file `Goudy Old Style Regular.ttf` in this repository's root directory.
-Persons eligible to use the typeface should, therefore, not have to do any additional setup.
+For ease of use, I have included the files `Goudy Old Style Regular.ttf` (proprietary) and `ETBook-OT-Roman.otf` (freely distributable) in this repository's root directory.
+Persons eligible to use Goudy Old Style Regular and who would like to use ET Book should, therefore, be able to use the directory as-is with XeLaTeX.

 ## Usage